 Sony Interactive Entertainment's CEO, John Kodera has stated that PlayStation 4 has entered the final phase of its life cycle, which hints at the next generation PlayStation being in the works.
 With E3 coming up, we may get even more soon.

 While PlayStation 4 had a good run, or technically is still having a good run, it appears that Sony are now looking forward to their next generation of consoles.
-According to Takashi Mochizuki, a journalist with Wall Street Journal, John Kodera claims that PS4 is at the end of its lifespan, but the recurring revenue is still keeping it above the water level .
+According to Takashi Mochizuki, a journalist with Wall Street Journal, John Kodera claims that PS4 is at the end of its lifespan, but the recurring revenue is still .

 Considering the statement came barely four weeks ahead of E3 2018, it is likely that Kodera has started building up hype for PlayStation 5 which could get teased or even announced during the event.
 That said, PlayStation 4's life cycle shouldn't end for another year or two for a number of reasons.